Biopsychosocial model introduction.

 I conclude that the model is the best available at present.
 Doubtless, it can be and, I hope, will be improved over the next 40 years.
 It is much more potent as an analytic tool than the biomedical model or any other model that I am aware of.
 It includes almost all existing models within it.

-This model is mentioned throughout the site, but there are some pages and posts that explore different aspects of the model and they are introduced in the accordion below.
+This model is mentioned throughout the site, but there are some pages and posts that explore different aspects of the model and they are introduced in the pages linked below.

 Validity of biopsychosocial model of illness